Eight Daoist Immortals

 However, the powerful sea dragon lords felt their authority had been challenged therefore sent massive organic fleets to cruise the East, South, West and North China Seas in an attempt to block their way.

 Fierce marine battles erupted and, in the last, the ocean bullies’ power was neutralised.
 The Immortals reached the mainland all in one piece and the China Seas once again returned to peace.

 The image above is made with rice in different colours that a peasant family in Shanghai’s Jinshan grew in their own farmland.

 Life is a dream and a game – the Eight Immortals Playing Mahjong

-This embroidery work was produced by Shen Yunzhi (沈云芝 1874 – 1921), who created Photorealist Embroidery style.
+This embroidery work was produced by Shen Yunzhi (沈云芝 1874 – 1921), who created the Photorealist Embroidery style.